zacharyhalvorson/personal-site/public/blog/my-first-post.md

-# My personal site redesign

 Personal websites are hard.
 Everyone's got a drawer full of redesigns and guilt over not contributing to it more.
 Personal websites are fun though, they give you a place to experiment and try new things.
 That's why I made this one.

 ## Where do I start?

 > "Design is the rendering of intent."
+Too many times have I started with a mood board before I've even written a single word.
+So this time I'm starting with this post.
+Describe what I'm going to build and why.

-Any project worth doing starts with content.
+Any [project](#) worth doing starts with content.
 You need to establish your intent before you can start any rendering.
 Too many times have I started with a mood board before I've even written a single word.
 So this time I'm starting with this post.
 Describe what I'm going to build and why.

 ## What is this site going to be for?